MarAvFe/blog/about.md

 ---
-title: Colophon
+title: About
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt: I'm a software developer from Costa Rica, interested in consumer IT security approach.
+I educate the average John Doe in how to be safer on the internet.
+But this blog is where I document my own research and experiments.
 comments: false
 ---

-He's a student from Banyuwangi, living in Jogjakarta. the blog for documentation about his programming 🎒 journey, running on jekyll, hosting on [now.sh](http://now.sh) and using his own theme, he name it <a href="https://github.com/piharpi/jekyll-klise" target="_blank" rel="noopener">klisé</a>, he also loves to learning web technology; but he often forgot, that a reason why him doing the writing.
+I'm a software developer from Costa Rica, interested in consumer IT security approach.
+I educate the average John Doe in how to be safer on the internet.
+But this blog is where I document my own research and experiments.

-If you have a question about him or else, just send a letter to him.
+Hopefully some people can read and share this knowledge around the world.
+It does sound like an interesting outcome.
+For now, just be welcome and learn away.

-You can [report](http://github.com/piharpi/jekyll-klise/issues/new) if there is an broken link(s) or somethings else.
+Please [report here](http://github.com/maravfe/blog/issues/new) if there is any broken link(s) or anything else.

-**may u needs ✨**
+**always happy to connect**

-- {{ site.author.email }}
+- <a target="_blank" rel="noopener" href="https://twitter.com/{{ site.author.twitter }}">twitter.com/{{ site.author.twitter }}</a>
-- github.com/{{ site.author.github }}
+- <a target="_blank" rel="noopener" href="https://github.com/{{ site.author.github }}">github.com/{{ site.author.github }}</a>